History of Musical Film

 Mary Poppins won five Academy Awards, the most ever for a Disney production.
 "Chim, Chim Chiree" won for best song.
 Andrews won for Best Actress, and had much to celebrate as her next project made her the hottest star in Hollywood.

 20th Century Fox had driven itself into bankruptcy spending $40 million on the historical epic Cleopatra.
 Fox moguls Darryl and Richard Zanuck slashed expenditures and searched for a hit to restore their fortunes.
 They had done well filming Richard Rodgers and Oscar Hammerstein II's stage hits in the 1950s, and already owned the screen rights to the final R&H show.
-Fox filmed The Sound of Music (Fox - 1965) as their last hope, with a tight $8 million budget.
-It proved to be one of the most popular films of all time, raking in hundreds of millions and garnering five Academy Awards including Best Picture.
+Fox filmed The Sound of Music (Fox - 1965) as their last hope, with a tight $8.2 million budget.
+It proved to be one of the most popular films of all time, grossing hundreds of millions and garnering five Academy Awards including Best Picture.

 The Sound of Music remained in general release for an unprecedented four years.
 Decades later, it remains a classic, with a wonderful score, critic-proof performances and breathtaking cinematography.
 Julie Andrews and Christopher Plummer kept the sentiment in check, and many underrate the crucial, edgy performances of Eleanor Parker as the acerbic Baroness and Richard Haydn as Uncle Max.